It is not guaranteed that everyone who signs-up to join #GreatBritishValentine will receive a card.

 Participants who have not provided clear instructions for the person sending them a card, or who have not provided a valid postal address may not receive their card.
 The Emergency Valentine Heros will not provide an extra card in cases where instructions have been unclear or postal addresses have not been valid.

-Hopefully sending and receiving a card of good wishes doesn’t count as a particularly daredevil act.
-However, participants are asked to take responsibility for their participation in this project and ensure that they have their normal safeguards for opening mail in place (for example, a parent/carer being present when a child opens their own card).
+Participants are asked to take responsibility for their participation in this project and ensure that they have their normal safeguards for opening mail in place (for example, a parent/carer being present when a child opens their own card).

 This new project is being piloted for the first time in 2019, and it is unpredictable how many people will seek to take part.
 In the event that it takes longer than we expect to process the administrative work for this project, we ask for your patience.
 If there are more requests to participate than our admin systems can cope with, we may close registrations early so as to properly administrate the project for participants who have already signed up.